stevejford/anytimereview/apps/domainmarketplace/docs/trust-safety/ivt-policy.md

 - Define how we detect Invalid Traffic (IVT), how it impacts billing, and how credits/disputes are handled.
 Aligns with IAB/MRC concepts of GIVT (general/known) and SIVT (sophisticated).

 Scope
 - Applies to per‑click metered billing and analytics.
-Period rentals are governed by availability SLAs (see disputes-and-credits.md).
+Period hires are governed by availability SLAs (see disputes-and-credits.md).

 Definitions
 - GIVT (General/Known): traffic from known spiders/bots or deterministic non‑human sources (e.g., IAB list, verified bots, headless test tools).